sairohith24816/Todobot_ai_agent/README.md

 ### Basic Conversation
 ```
-User: Hello, I'm John
+User: Hello, I'm Rohith
-TodoBot: Hello John!
+TodoBot: Hello Rohith!
 I'm TodoBot, your AI assistant for managing todos.
 How can I help you today?

 User: I need to add a task
 TodoBot: I'd be happy to help you add a task!
 What would you like to add to your todo list?